uclaacm/learning-lab-crash-course-su20/09-intermediate-react-1/README.md

 On the other hand, if the component needs some data that doesn't come from its parent, then **the component itself** is responsible for managing this data - and therefore, it belongs to the app's **state**.

-If a component has a snapshot that has its current state and props, it should have all the daata it needs to render a complete view, at that time.
+If a component has a snapshot that has its current state and props, it should have all the data it needs to render a complete view, at that time.
 If not, you should rethink your app's state!

 One confusing bit is that sometimes, a variable that's the state of something is the props for something else: